-The average Betta lives about three years.
+The average betta lives about three years.
 However, that doesn’t necessarily mean you'll have your Betta that long.
 Why?
 Because a Betta purchased at a pet shop is often one year old already.
 Males, in particular, are allowed to fully mature, so their fins and colors are well developed.
 Females may be sold at a bit younger age, but they will generally be at least six months old when offered for sale.

-One of the keys to enjoying your Betta longer is to buy a healthy, young fish from a reputable pet shop.
+One of the keys to enjoying your betta longer is to buy a healthy, young fish from a reputable pet shop.
 Avoid buying pale fish as that is a sign of disease.
 The fins shouldn't be torn or ragged.
 The eyes should be clear and not bulging out.
 Look for any signs of sores or injury on the body.
-A healthy Betta is active and will respond to you when you place your hand on the glass of the tank.
+A healthy betta is active and will respond to you when you place your hand on the glass of the tank.

 Preventing Fights Between Male Bettas for a Full Lifespan

 Keep Bettas in Appropriate Tanks—Not a Vase

-There was a fad of keeping a Betta in a vase or another small container rather than an aquarium.
+There was a fad of keeping a betta in a vase or another small container rather than in an aquarium.
 This was unhealthy for the fish in several ways.
 The water temperature isn't regulated and at common room temperature is probably lower than they are used to in the wild in Thailand.
-Their ideal water temperature is about 80F as would be provided by an aquarium heater.
+Their ideal water temperature is about 78 to 80 degrees F, as would be provided by an aquarium heater.
 Otherwise, the fish will be listless and may refuse to eat, which is not good for their health.

-Are you wondering how long the oldest Betta lived?
+Are you wondering how long the oldest betta lived?
 There are documented cases of Bettas living as long as nine or ten years in captivity.

 Bettas Need More Than Bowls.
 University of Illinois at Urbana-Champaign College of Veterinary Medicine